swt30/thesis/chapters/04-heating/04-heating.md

 The scale height atmosphere assumes an atmosphere that is exponential in pressure with optical depth.
 My choice of atmosphere (from @Guillot2010) becomes exponential for constant $g$ and constant $T$ at $τ ≪ 1$.
 The scale height atmosphere also assumes that the atmosphere is isothermal.
-Therefore, if we force the atmosphere to be isothermal by setting $κ_\mathrm{th} = 0$ (and therefore $dT/dm = 0$), we will My models reproduce the extent of the scale-height atmosphere in this case for larger mass planets (@fig:atmospheric-thickness).
+Therefore, if we force the atmosphere to be isothermal by setting $κ_\mathrm{th} = 0$ (and therefore $dT/dm = 0$), we should approach the limit of the scale-height atmosphere.
+My models reproduce the extent of the scale-height atmosphere in this case for higher-mass planets (@fig:atmospheric-thickness).
 However, the difference becomes larger at the low-mass end.
-This is likely because the assumption of constant gravity no longer holds.
+This is likely because the assumptions of constant gravity and temperature no longer hold; the boundary conditions and the atmospheric structure depend on these assumptions

 ![
   When we set the opacity $κ$ to zero, forcing the atmosphere to become isothermal, the atmospheric treatment results in an atmosphere that is around the same thickness as a scale-height atmosphere.